nerdvibe/awesome_starter/README.md

  - Colors for different log levels

 ### General Error handling:
-A simple function `generalCatchCallback()` that throws a console.error when is needed.
-E.g. when you have to write many .catch()
+- `generalCatchCallback(e, functionName)` return a console.error when is needed.
+E.g. when you have to write many .catch().
+First parameter an Error and second parameter a string for the function name.
+- `expressResponseError(response, message)` It returns a json error message for express.
+It accepts the response from express as first parameter and an optional string as message.

 ### Multiple prototypes for the types:
 Check the folder `prototypes/`